salvalcantara/pid-tuning-bda58/src/pages/index.md

           Lambda Tuning, while the second one introduces a new parameter and is accordingly referred to as Gamma Tuning.
 Which are the limits of each approach and when is one preferred over the other?
-      - content: |
+      - content: >
-          ### H&infin; design with application to PI tuning
+          ### H∞ design with application to PI tuning

-          What you should be writing about, where it should be published, who should read it, and what difference does it make.
-A comprehensive guide to content marketing.
+          Based on the accumulated know-how, this chapter proposes a new design which combines the strenghts of both the Lambda and Gamma Tuning approaches.
+The formulation relies on the H∞, or supremum, norm.
       - content: |
           ### Generalized IMC design and H2 approach